core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Link-local addresses {#linklocal}

+Requests to the RD may arrive from link-local IP addresses.
-A URI referring to a link-local IP literal typically contains a zone identifier, and is not usable across hosts (see {{RFC6874}} Section 1).
+When resolving relative links against the source IP address, the resolved link-local IP literal typically contains a zone identifier of the RD, and is not usable across hosts (see {{RFC6874}} Section 1).

-Therefore, RD setups SHOULD avoid the use of link-local URIs.
+Therefore, RD setups SHOULD avoid the use of URIs resolved from link-local IP addresses.

 In setups where the use of a single network link is coordinated among all participants, clients can disregard any zone identifier and use their configured interfaces.